 To purchase Ornamental Pheasants at Meyer Hatchery, shop our website.

 Like other types of animals, exotics pheasants have specific needs that need to be met in order to survive and thrive.

 Please remember, this guide is a general overview of exotic pheasants.
 Do your research for any specific breeds that you are considering.
 Things to consider are climate, food, nesting, and aggressiveness.
 Also, check with your local Fish and Game Department for any permit that could be required to own pheasants in your area.

-Good beginner pheasants are the Red Golden, Yellow Golden, other color variations of the Goldens, and the Lady Amherst.
+Good beginner pheasants are the Lady Amherst, Red Golden, Yellow Golden and other color variations of the Goldens.
 The other species are more challenging and considered an experienced or advanced species.

 - Chick: a baby pheasant

 - Rooster: a male pheasant

 - Aviary: a specially designed flight pen that allows your pheasants to live as naturally as possible while still keeping them safe from predation.